RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Want to have a career in retail?

-If you’re in your second or first year of university and thinking of doing a retail placement year, we've got you covered.
+If you’re in your first or second year of university and thinking of doing a retail placement year, we've got you covered.
 Retail placements are the perfect opportunity to get work experience before you graduate.

 What are retail placements?

-Retail placement usually lasts for 12 months but can be anything from 5 months to 13 months long.
-You apply to a company during your second year of university and complete it before your final year.
+Retail placement years usually last 12 months, but can be anything from 5 to 13 months long.
+You apply to a company during your second year of university and complete your placement before your final year.
+You'll return to university armed with work experience within the industry and loads of soft and transferable skills.

-Business areas could include store operations, management, buying, merchandising, marketing and more.
-Typical roles advertised on Higherin include food product developer, trainee commercial manager, retail operations assistant and business placement programme.
+Business areas you may work in can include store operations, management, buying, merchandising, marketing and more.
+Typical roles advertised on Higherin include food product developer, trainee commercial manager, retail operations assistant, retail marketing and business placement programmes.

 You’re paid a full salary like any other employee, get to work on real-life projects and gain invaluable work experience on your CV.
 What’s not to like?